-Perry claims, "They eventually took Christian names when baptized.
-They married, had children, worshipped in Christian meeting houses, died and buried in Christian cemeteries."
-During that period 80 adults were instructed and baptized and nine Christian marriages were conducted.
-"Adding to the visibility of this new faith in the valley, two churches complete with cemeteries were built.
-Our Lady's Assumption was dedicated on March 1760 in Kathmandu, near Thamel area.
-There was also a Church at Bhadgaon."
-Regrettably, these structures were later destroyed, and nothing is left to indicate where they were exactly.

-Lindell says,
+In his book Nepal and the Gospel of God, Jonathan Lindell, a missionary to Nepal in the early 1900s, writes:

 So, His Majesty welcomed them in a friendly way, gave them permission to live in his realm and to go about their activities, and gave them a rent-free house to live in. ...Across the span of 50 to 60 years, during this 18th century, the Capuchins Order sent some 20 expeditions of missionaries to this mission.